rachel-scott/rachel-scott.github.io/_posts/2020-04-01-OOP-in-Java.md

 One was a Coffee Machine Simulator.
 I used abstraction, encapsulation, inheritance, and implementation of methods and classes to produce this Java program where users simulate ordering, preparing, and drinking coffee.

-We also built a robot program inspired by <a href="https://cs.uwaterloo.ca/~bwbecker/papers/oopsla99/">link Becker's Learning to Program with Robots. </a>
+We also built a robot program inspired by <a href="https://cs.uwaterloo.ca/~bwbecker/papers/oopsla99/">Becker's Learning to Program with Robots. </a>